Network Upgrade Project

 Network demand continues to increase each year.
 Faculty, staff, and students expect our network to facilitate their teaching, learning, research, and on-campus living needs.
 We cannot continue to meet those expectations with equipment that is reaching the end of its useful life.

 Preparing for a wireless future

-Our network infrastructure needs to reach a standard that will support future expansion of wireless network coverage while providing acceptable performance for individuals who still need access to a wired connection.
-OHIO's wireless already is significantly faster than the wired network, and that advantage will increase as part of this upgrade.
-OHIO Wi-Fi also is fully encrypted and requires an OHIO login, while wired internet is open and unsecured.
-Finally, wireless devices can be moved around at will: no need to have a wired port activated in a new location.
-Wired jack activations will continue to be free; however, we anticipate much less demand for them in the future, given Wi-Fi's clear benefits and lower cost-per-person.
+Our network infrastructure needs to support the future expansion of wireless network coverage while providing acceptable performance for individuals who still need access to a wired connection.
+OHIO's wireless network is already significantly faster than the wired network, and that advantage will increase as part of this upgrade.
+Wireless devices can be moved around at will: no need to have a wired port activated in a new location.

 Our commitment to you

-This network upgrade is a large project that will span multiple years.
-There will be service disruptions.
-We ask that you please bear with us.
-In return, we make the following commitment to you, the faculty, staff, and students of Ohio University:
+This network upgrade is a large project spanning multiple years with occasional service disruptions.
+Please bear with us.
+We make the following commitment to you, the faculty, staff, and students of Ohio University:

 - We will respect your work.
 Whenever possible, we will schedule disruptive changes during times of low demand, and we will keep the University's academic and administrative calendars in mind as we plan our work.

-- We will minimize impact.
-Changes that require an outage will receive close scrutiny.
+- We will minimize the impact.
+Changes that may require an outage will receive close scrutiny.
 Given a choice between more effort for us or less impact for you, we will choose the former.